withastro/docs/src/pages/en/guides/cms/contentful.md

 });
 ```

-Now that you have your blog entries fetched, map your reponse to deestructure or transform to only get the properties that you need.
+Now that you have your blog entries fetched, you can map your reponse to get only the properties that you need.

 ```astro title="src/pages/index.astro" ins={9-17}
 ---